 Your co-op leadership team recognizes that reliable electricity is not just a luxury; it’s an expectation.
 That’s why your electric co-op considers its prime objective to be providing you with a reliable and safe electric distribution system.
 One of the most common—and crucial—ways to do this is referred to as right-of-way clearing (or vegetation management).
 A right-of-way (ROW) refers to a strip of land underneath or around power lines that your electric cooperative has the right and responsibility to maintain and clear.
 Many members may not be aware that trees can be a major obstacle to good electric service.
 To improve your service experience, PIE&G has an aggressive, proactive overhead line clearance program that’s proven to significantly reduce outage hours related to tree interference with our distribution system.
-That’s why PIE&G has devoted over $1 million annually for right-of-way maintenance for the last six years.
+That’s why PIE&G has invested over $1 million annually for its right-of-way maintenance for the last 10 years, and over $1.6 million in 2022.

 What We Do and Why

-PIE&G’s line clearing program (also called “Vegetation Management”) consists of two approaches: mechanical clearing and herbicide application.
+PIE&G’s line clearing program consists of two approaches: mechanical clearing and herbicide application.

-Mechanical clearing is scheduled to begin between January and December.
-PIE&G’s licensed contractors will trim overgrown trees along 374 miles of overhead line at various locations throughout our nine-county service territory.
+Mechanical clearing is scheduled throughout the year between January and December.
+PIE&G’s licensed contractors will trim overgrown trees along 367 miles of overhead line at various locations throughout our nine-county service territory.
 Members who may be in proximity to areas designated for mechanical clearing will be notified by mail prior to the onset of work in that area.
 PIE&G will determine if there are trees in your maintained lawn area that should be trimmed or cut.
 A representative from one of our contracted crews will attempt to contact you in person before the work is started.

 Our Commitment To Safety